Feeling Hungry? Try One of the Newly Added Michelin Guide Restaurants in LA

-Six new restaurants were added to the California guide this year and three of them happen to be in the City of Angels.

-To get a spot on the Michelin Guide is a restaurant's dream.
-It is a coveted list where some of the worlds highest quality restaurants take pride.
+The LA County locations are three of six restaurants added to the state guide.
+To get a spot on the Michelin Guide is a restaurant's dream, joining a coveted list of some of the worlds highest quality restaurants.

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.